MohammedAbdullah01/MohammedAbdullah01/README.md

-<h1 align="center">Hi there 👋, Mohammed Abdullah | Junior Software Engineer</h1>
+<h1 align="center">Hi there 👋, Mohammed Abdullah | Junior Software Developer</h1>

 Welcome to my GitHub profile!
-I'm a passionate **Junior Software Engineer** specializing in **.NET Development**, **ASP.NET**, and **C#**, with a strong foundation in computer science and software engineering principles.
+I'm a passionate **Junior Software Developer** specializing in **.NET Development**, **ASP.NET**, and **C#**, with a strong foundation in computer science and software engineering principles.
 I aim to craft efficient, scalable, and innovative solutions for real-world problems.

 ---